Birth Arts Doula & CCE Trainings

 Do I have to bring anything to the weekend classes?
 Just your questions, your open mind, and your desire to learn.

 Will I be certified after the classes?
 No. The weekend is step one.
 You will be required to complete writing assignments, attend births (for the birth training), read and review books and research on birth, attend a birth class, and more.
 We review all of the specifics on the first day of class.
 Remember, the goal isn’t the certification, it is to be knowledgeable and confident to help women in labor.
 Becoming a doula takes hard work!
 For those that require or desire documentation of attendance, you will be provided with a certificate after training documenting your attendance.

 Do I have to certify?
 Nope!
 Many yoga teachers and massage therapists take the classes to enhance their practices.

 What does certification mean or entitle me to?
-There a few reputable, well known certifying organizations that certify birth doulas, postpartum doulas, childbirth educators, etc. Each organization has very different requirements, philosophies, and even fee schedules.
+There now many well known certifying organizations that certify birth doulas, postpartum doulas, childbirth educators, etc. Each organization has very different requirements, philosophies, and even fee schedules.
 Birth Arts International certifies Birth Arts International students only.
 We are happy to discuss what sets us apart, including allowing you more personal freedom with how you you want to practice, within our doula best scope of practice.
 We have a strong commitment to ethics and best practice research in birth, and why we won’t keep charging you “re-certification fees” when other organizations will.
 We will cover all these issues in depth, on your first day of class.
 Certification proves you have met the standards of the particular organization that you certified with.
 Many clients feel that a certified doula has been more rigorously trained.

 Can I be a doula full time?
 Of course.
 It is up to you how many or how few clients you prefer to assist each month.
 Being a doula allows you to run your own business, call your own shots, and to help people who are pregnant or postpartum while doing it.